carlelieser/material-symbols-expo/README.md

 ## Setup

-Depending on your project setup, you can load the font assets using `useFonts` or via `expo-font` in your `app.config` file.
+Depending on your project setup, you can load font assets with `useFonts` or `expo-font` in your `app.config` file.

 ### Using `useFonts`